flipcoder/textbeat/README.md

 ```

 Columns can be detected in some cases, but you'll probably want to
-specify the column width manually at the top
+specify the column width manually at the top,
-(which allows vim to mark the columns),
+which allows vim to mark the columns.

 ```
 # sets column width to 8